Rose McGowan Calls For Bill Clinton’s Arrest In Wake Of Ghislaine Maxwell Charges

 — rose mcgowan (@rosemcgowan) July 3, 2020

-As reported by The New York Post, the book A Convenient Death: The Mysterious Demise of Jeffrey Epstein, claims that Clinton was having an affair with Maxwell.
+According to the New York Post, the book A Convenient Death: The Mysterious Demise of Jeffrey Epstein, alleges that Clinton was having an affair with Maxwell.

 “[Bill] and Ghislaine were getting it on,” said a source who witnessed the relationship.
 “That’s why he was around Epstein — to be with her.”